 from his barrier zone.

 You must be aware.
 You can’t attack your opponent directly within the first 3 turns.
 If you want to speed the game play – players can agree to ignore this rule.

 In the event that a defending character’s defense is higher than the attacking player’s offense the defender wins the battle.
 The Defender does not receive an AOG for this win.
 In the event of a tie, both characters are returned to the field but can not attack again this turn.

 It should be noted that any character ability in affect when the character is destroyed ceases immediately.

 Once you have completed attacking your opponent, you may prepare your defense by placing strategic cards in your barrier zone or field.

 To win the game you need to be the first person to collect all 7 AOG cards.
 If players run out of cards first, the player with the most AOG’s wins the game.

 The Building of a SD-TCG

 The process of building of Tradable Card Game takes time.
 The first steps are to build a good foundation that includes a lot of the elements you want in your game.
-Eternal has the core elements in the starter decks that we believe will be enjoyable to play.
+Heart of Eternal has the core elements in the starter decks that we believe will be enjoyable to play.
 That being said we have lots of ideas we wish to roll out in stages to continue to make this game every changing and fun to play for a long time.
 With each future expansion we hope to add cards that develop the different classes, the game mechanics and overall strategy of the game.
-We look forward to bringing these expansions to you, and thank you for your support and patience as we continue to make improvements to Eternal.
+We look forward to bringing these expansions to you, and thank you for your support and patience as we continue to make improvements to Heart of Eternal.